particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### USB

 - The Electron has a Micro USB B connector.
 The B Series SoM does not have a USB connector.
-It is recommended that you add one to your base board for programming and troubleshooting/
+It is recommended that you add one to your base board for programming and troubleshooting.
 - Gen 2 devices can emulate a USB mouse or keyboard over the USB port.
 This feature is not available on Gen 3.
 - Gen 2 devices can support two separate USB serial emulation streams over the USB port.
 Gen 3 devices only support the normal `Serial` interface.